S1monlol/S1monlol/README.md

 - 🌎 I'm from the United States
 - 👨🏻‍💻 Im pationate about programming and gaming
-- 💭 I dream of becoming a backend developer for multiple small companies
+- 💭 I dream of becoming a backend developer
 - 📧 Reach me via simonn@duck.com

 <br>